MedicinesFAQ

-Sulfadoxina Uses, Dosage, Side Effects, Food Interaction and all others data.
+Sulfadoxina Uses, Dosage, Side Effects and more

 A long acting sulfonamide that is used, usually in combination with other drugs, for respiratory, urinary tract, and malarial infections.